martintasker/cognito-auth/README.md

   click from the email

-This project doesn't attempt that, because it's easy to enough to do in Angular if you have the underlying service and the back-end setup.
+This project doesn't attempt that, because it's easy to enough to do in Angular if you have the underlying service and the back-end setup working.
 That service and setup are what this project aims to do well.

 ### Fiddling with back-end setup